Yingwen-Liu/Diffusion-Model_Fashion-MNIST/README.md

 **A Friendly Reminder**: This model has a low accuracy (~70%).
 Learning purpose only.

 ## Prerequisites
 - Pytorch
 - Cuda

 ## Acknowledgment

-CMPUT 328, University of Alberta
+- CMPUT 328, University of Alberta
+- lucidrains: github.com/lucidrains/denoising-diffusion-pytorch